janzd/EAST/README.md

 Keras 2.0 or higher, and TensorFlow 1.0 or higher should be enough.

+I will add a list of packages and their versions under which no errors should occur later.

 ### Data

 You can use your own data, but the annotation files need to conform the ICDAR 2015 format.